IntroCSCI/colorvisionproject-Rawmon/README.md

 ## Vectors & Arrays

 Vectors were used to be able to efficiently store and convert the Hexidecimal from the SVG File into RGB values to proccess them.
+## Classes

+Classes were used to be able to make the program more easy to understand by minimizing the space taken by repetative functions.